Journalit

 Capture the reasoning that will make the trade reviewable later.

-Attach evidence and classification data for better filtering and review.
+Attach visual evidence and classification data for better filtering and review.

 Custom fields